Aid4Mail is the best MSG to PDF converter software on the market. Compared to competing tools:

 Step 5: Run your MSG to PDF conversion

-Select the Run button (Aid4Mail’s version of a convert button) or Session > Run from the menu.
+Select the Run button or Session > Run from the menu to start the file conversion.
 Aid4Mail will convert your chosen MSG files to PDF files.
 It will automatically open the Progress tab so you can monitor what’s going on.

 Step 6: See the results